RouninMedia/uniform-resource-apps/README.md

 But we don't tend to talk about **Uniform Resource Apps** or **URAs**.

 There's every reason why we should.

-Who doesn't want a copy-pastable URI which delivers an entire offline app into the browser?
+Who doesn't want a copy-pastable URI which delivers an offline, interactive app into the browser?

 _____